swcarpentry/shell-novice/index.md

 it helps them combine existing programs in new ways and automate repetitive tasks so that they don't have to type the same things over and over again.
+Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including "high performance computing" supercomputers).
+This is the beginning of an exciting journey towards using these resources effectively.

 > ## Prerequisites
 >